 C-reactive protein is produced by the liver and is a clinical marker of general and/or cardiac-related inflammation.
 When internal inflammation is present, CRP levels can rise.

-In Yahoo Health's article: Inflammation: The Root Cause of All Disease?, Philip Schauer, MD, director of the Bariatric and Metabolic Institute at the Cleveland Clinic, is quoted as saying "There are clear indications that inflammation explains why plaque builds up in the arteries in patients with atherosclerosis.Chronic inflammation also plays a direct role in diabetes, high blood pressure, sleep apnea, asthma and many other conditions."
+In Mercola.com's article: How Inflammation Affects Every Aspect of Your Health, Philip Schauer, MD, director of the Bariatric and Metabolic Institute at the Cleveland Clinic, is quoted as saying "There are clear indications that inflammation explains why plaque builds up in the arteries in patients with atherosclerosis.Chronic inflammation also plays a direct role in diabetes, high blood pressure, sleep apnea, asthma and many other conditions."
 The article goes on to explain that the #1 warning sign of chronic inflammation is excessive visceral fat, ie excess fat around the waist.

 Systemic enzymes such as Vitalzym and Vitalzym Cardio can be helpful for reducing inflammation because they are able to break down the proteins (CICs) responsible for causing the inflammation.
 What is more impressive is that enzymes are able to identify useful proteins from foreign or exogenous proteins, which are the proteins that can contribute to health problems.

 Systemic enzymes can be helpful for fibrosis conditions in the body as fibrosis conditions are caused by a hard, sticky protein called fibrin.
 Enzymes are able to break down fibrin and reduce the development of excess fibrin in the body.
 Fibrosis of the organs in particular can cause particular health challenges.
 As fibrin collects in our organs, it can cause a hardening and shrinking of the organ tissue, eventually leading to poor organ function and possibly failure.
 As we age, fibrin tends to build up in our body and can contribute to a variety of conditions including: